 Table 20.
-Visual summary of progress on Goal 1 during 2022.
+Visual summary of progress on Goal 1 during 2023.
 The "Time-Frame" column indicates the expected timeframe for each action item, as indicated in the basin-wide plan.
-The "Action Taken" column refers to whether the action item was worked on in 2022, and the "Progress" column contains more information about progress during 2022.
+The "Action Taken" column refers to whether the action item was worked on in 2023, and the "Progress" column contains more information about progress during 2023.
 For details about the progress on each action item, see the page number indicated in the rightmost column.

-Action Item Description Time Frame Action Taken Progress Page Goal 1 Maintain Nebraska's compliance with the Republical n River Co ompact ar nd applicabl le Obj.
-1.1 Coordinate basin-wide management actions with Compa state laws ct compliar ice efforts and adheren ce to 1.1.1 Review each basin-wide plan management action prior to implementation to ensure it does not negatively impact efforts to achieve Compact compliance in the most efficient and cost-effective way practicable while adhering to state laws.
+Action Item Description Time Frame Action Taken Progress Page Goal 1 Maintain Nebraska's compliance with the Republical laws n River Co ompact ar nd applicab le Obj.
+1.1 Coordinate basin-wide management actions with Compastate laws ct complian ce efforts and adheren ce to 1.1.1 Review each basin-wide plan management action prior to implementation to ensure it does not negatively impact efforts to achieve Compact compliance in the most efficient and cost-effective way practicable while adhering to state laws.
 Yes 39 1.1.2 Implement appropriate offsets for any basin-wide plan action that would exceed Nebraska's allocation under the Compact No N/A 39 Obj.
-1.2 Understand effects of management actions for compact of water users compliance on water s supplies for S itate's 1.2.1 Qualitatively evaluate the net effect on water supplies of any management actions that are taken for Compact compliance Yes 40 Obj.
-1.3 Assess progress toward meeting the goals and objectives assessment with the Public and the Nebraska Legislature of the Plar , and share e the results of this 1.3.1 Within five years after the adoption of this Plan, and every five years thereafter, conduct a technical analysis of the actions taken to determine the progress toward meeting the goals and objectives of the Plan (E) Yes 40
+1.2 Understand effects of management actions for compact of water users compliance on water s supplies for S State's 1.2.1 Qualitatively evaluate the net effect on water supplies of any management actions that are taken for Compact compliance Yes 40 Obj.
+1.3 Assess progress toward meeting the goals and objectives assessment with the Public and the Nebraska Legislature of the Plan , and shar e the results of this 1.3.1 Within five years after the adoption of this Plan, and every five years thereafter, conduct a technical analysis of the actions taken to determine the progress toward meeting the goals and objectives of the Plan Yes 41

-Action Item Description Time Frame Action Taken Progress Page 1.3.2 Evaluate progress toward each of the Plan's measurable hydro specified in the Plan for each one. logic objecti ves at the ir ntermediate d ates мно а: Maintain each NRD's net groundwater depletions to streamflow within its portion of Nebraska's allowable groundwater depletions to streamflow.
-ANNUAL Yes 41 мно в: Limit groundwater depletions to streamflow to a relatively constant level over the long-term both across the basin as a whole and within each NRD Yes 41 мно с: Ensure there is always enough groundwater for all groundwater uses within the timeframe of this plan, either by stabilizing groundwater levels or managing declining groundwater levels Yes 0 41 мно D: Continue existing and initiate new actions that reduce the need for special regulations in the Rapid Response Area for Compact compliance ANNUAL Yes 41 мно е: Continue existing and initiate new actions that reduce the need for administration of surface water use for Compact compliance ANNUAL Yes 42 1.3.3 Following each five-year technical analysis (Action Item 1.3.1), share the results of the analysis and any recommended Plan modifications with the public Yes 42 1.3.4 Following each five-year technical analysis (Action Item 1.3.1) and any resulting modifications to the Plan, submit a report to the Legislature of the results of the analysis and progress made under the Plan No N/A 43
+Action Item Description Time Frame Action Taken Progress Page 1.3.2 Evaluate progress toward each of the Plan's measurable hydrospecified in the Plan for each one. logic objecti ves at the ir ntermediate d ates мно а: Maintain each NRD's net groundwater depletions to streamflow within its portion of Nebraska's allowable groundwater depletions to streamflow.
+ANNUAL Yes 41 мно в: Limit groundwater depletions to streamflow to a relatively constant level over the long-term both across the basin as a whole and within each NRD (5) Yes N/A 41 мно с: Ensure there is always enough groundwater for all groundwater uses within the timeframe of this plan, either by stabilizing groundwater levels or managing declining groundwater levels Yes 0 42 мно D: Continue existing and initiate new actions that reduce the need for special regulations in the Rapid Response Area for Compact compliance ANNUAL Yes 42 МНО Е: Continue existing and initiate new actions that reduce the need for administration of surface water use for Compact compliance ANNUAL Yes 43 1.3.3 Following each five-year technical analysis (Action Item 1.3.1), share the results of the analysis and any recommended Plan modifications with the public (5) Yes 43 1.3.4 Following each five-year technical analysis (Action Item 1.3.1) and any resulting modifications to the Plan, submit a report to the Legislature of the results of the analysis and progress made under the Plan Yes 43